 Gray Corned Beef Is a Thing and Apparently Better for You, Too

-St. Paddy's Day 2022 is upon us, which means grocery stores are pumping out corned beef left and right.
+St. Patrick's Day is upon us, which means grocery stores are pumping out corned beef left and right.

 Well, here's an unpopular opinion for you: corned beef is just OK.
 I'm sorry, I know it's a staple menu item every March 17, but there's something about corned beef and cabbage that really turns me off.